FrancesCoronel/personal-website-v3/_posts/2014-02-21-working-smarter-not-harder.md

     -   Transfer to-dos and deadlines to a calendar (physical/electronic) in morning (I use iCal)
     -   Plan day with realistic time frames
-    -   Move what you don’t have time for to a different date
+    -   Move what you don't have time for to a different date
 2. **Defeat Procrastination**
-    -   Keep note of progress with work through small notebook/task list (:idea: Evernote’s work great for this)
+    -   Keep note of progress with work through small notebook/task list (:idea: Evernote's work great for this)
     -   Record if tasks were successfully accomplished and if not, note why not
     -   When working, eat healthy snacks to maximize energy